UWNetworksLab/uProxy-windows-installer/README.md

 ###Dev setup:
 - Need to use a Windows OS
-- [7-zip](http://www.7-zip.org/) and [signtool](https://www.microsoft.com/en-us/download/details.aspx?id=8279), which is part of Windows SDK 7.1, need to be installed
+- [7-zip](http://www.7-zip.org/) and signtool, which is part of [Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279), need to be installed

 ### To build Windows installer:
 - `git clone https://github.com/uProxy/uproxy-windows-installer.git`
 - `install.bat`
 - Grab executable files from `dist\%language%\Firefox_with_uProxy.exe` and upload them to [releases](https://github.com/uProxy/uproxy-windows-installer/releases).
-By default we build versions for English and Chinese.
+By default we build versions for English (us-EN) and Chinese (zh-CN).

 ##### Build for a specfic Firefox version or language:
 - We support a couple optional arguments for building specific versions of Firefox